sql-code/sql-code/apps/studio/docs/guide/README.md

 ### Edit Table Data

-Assuming your table has a (single) primary key, you can edit your data right inside of Beekeeper Studio.
-Don't worry, Beekeeper stages your changes so you can discard them if you make a mistake.
+Assuming your table has a (single) primary key, you can edit your data right inside of SQL Code.
+Don't worry, SQL Code stages your changes so you can discard them if you make a mistake.

 Ways to edit data:
 1. Click a cell to edit the contents